wordpress-mobile/WordPress-iOS/MIGRATIONS.md

 This file documents changes in the data model.
 Please explain any changes to the data model as well as any custom migrations.

+## WordPress 76

+- @ctarda 2018-05-09
+- `ReaderPost` added `isSavedForLater` property, used to store mark a post as saved for later.

 ## WordPress 75

 - @frosty 2018-04-25